devprashantt/crypto-tracker/README.md

 ## Running The App 🔌

-No requirements you just have to set your device and fill the information asked and click the Weather button then check your location weather 😃
+No requirements you just have to set your device and select the desired currency and automatically you will get the value of BTC, ETH, LIT value 😃

 ## Reference ☁️